 - Viewing Metrics from Prometheus in Grafana

 In this article, we present an overview of cluster monitoring using Rancher and Prometheus as well as provide some brief setup tutorials for both tools.
-We further introduce a metric visualisation tool called Grafana that transforms your Prometheus time-series data into graphs and visualizations.
+We further introduce a metric visualization tool called Grafana that transforms your Prometheus time-series data into graphs and visualizations.

 MetricFire specializes in monitoring systems.
-You can use this product with minimal configuration to gain in-depth insight into your environments.
+You can use this product with minimal configuration to gain in-depth insight into your environment.
 If you would like to learn more about it, please book a demo with MetricFire, or sign up for the free trial today.

 First off, let us recall what a container is.
 A container is a standardized unit of software that includes everything required to run an application and is available on both Linux and Windows-based applications.
-Containerized software will always run the same as it includes code, runtime, and systems libraries which isolates the software itself from its environment.
+Containerized software will always run the same as it includes code, runtime, and systems libraries which isolate the software itself from its environment.
 Below is an image that was taken from the official Docker website that schematically explains the process of application containerization.